 Again, they cost quite sane money.
 In any case, less than you will be asked to pay for even a short River Seine cruise.

 Cognac and Champagne are recognizable symbols of France.
 And you can certainly be proud of yourself if you come home with a bottle of Veuve Clicquot Ponsardin or Rémy Martin.

 Note, that you can also stock up on such alcohol in a duty-free shop.
 It is possible that you will even save money.
 Not to mention the fact that you will simply spend much less time on acquiring what you want.

-Letn’t the most eminent house like Château Lafite-Rothschild, but quite decent.
-In any case, protected by region of origin – Appellation d’origine contrôlée (AOC).
+Of course, the production of not the most famous houses like Château Lafite-Rothschild, but quite decent.
+In any case, they are all protected by the region of origin – Appellation d’origine contrôlée (AOC).

 Many bring as a great gift from France an unique Chartreuse liqueur, which has an interesting taste and a recognizable salad shade.
-Someone will certainly put in their luggage the popular local aperitif Pastis, anise-based tincture and herbs.
+Someone will certainly put in their luggage the popular local aperitif Pastis, anise and herbs based tincture.

 There is no particular point in buying even in Paris and taking home eau de toilette and perfumes of well-known mass brands.
 After all, you can purchase this perfume in your homeland for about the same money.

 Therefore, we advise you to pay attention to some exclusive flavors.
 From the line of such houses as Guerlain or Chanel, which does not age over the years.

 When it comes to cosmetics, we tend to recommend pretty expensive brands such as La Roche Posay and Caudalie.